 Variety in what?
 Everything: your speaking speed/pace, inflection, engagement techniques, questions, polls, and even your energy.
-When you present like everything is important, the truly important things get buried.
+When you present like everything is important, the significant things get buried.

 At the same time, monotone teachers or speakers are off-putting, and so are monotone digital presentations.
-Analyze your presentation not only for message and graphics but a variety that will keep your audience engaged and interested.
+Analyze your presentation for message and graphics, and variety that will keep your audience engaged and interested.